 Don’t let emotions get in the way where they have no business.
 After all, rule number 1 for any good poker player is “Leave your emotions at home.”

-This is getting long, so I’ll keep it brief.
-Kahneman’s thinking reminds a bit of Nassim Nicholas Taleb and Antifragile.
-Very scientific, all backed up with math and facts, but yet simple to understand.
+Kahneman’s thinking in Thinking Fast And Slow reminds a bit of Nassim Nicholas Taleb’s Antifragile.
+Very scientific, all backed up with math and facts, yet simple to understand.
+I highly recommend this book!

 Who would I recommend the Thinking Fast And Slow summary to?